Kraisie/SeriesTracker/README.md

 ##### Customization
 * You can use custom backgrounds in the main menu.
 Just navigate to your Home folder, open the `SERIESTRACKER` folder and place your `png`, `jpg`, or `jpeg` in `/Backgrounds/`.
     * The minimum size is 1280x720px due to the fixed window size.
 Larger sizes work too as long as they have an aspect ratio of 16:9

-### Why is there no jar to use?
-At the moment there is a module called `java.base` that needs the `javafx.graphics` module on the start of the application.
-That JavaFX module needs to be present by name, because if not the application will stop starting.
-Thus you can not use the JavaFX libraries as jars on the classpath as it is simply not allowed.
-Furthermore it would result in lots of duplicate filenames etc if it would be.
-It would be needed to install the JavaFX SDK on every system that wants to run this program or use alternatives that create Images (`jlink` is implemented in `build.gradle`) or bundle your other jars etc.
-Another workaround may be to create a new `Main`-class which calls the `Main` that extends `Application` but I could not get that to work either.
-Because of that there is currently no `.jar`-file you can use.

-**TL;DR**: Problems of removing JavaFX from the JDK are not yet completely solved in a useful manner.